 What is a short sale?

-Buying a foreclosure or short-sale home might hold the promise of a great deal, but it’s important to be aware of expenses that can arise after the purchase.
+From a buyer’s perspective, buying a foreclosure or short-sale home might hold the promise of a great deal, but it’s important to be aware of expenses that can arise after the purchase.

 Just ask Adam Melson of Philadelphia.
 Melson had looked at more than two dozen houses before he decided to buy what looked like a great deal: a short sale in a good neighborhood.
 But after spending $40,000 on renovations, he learned his “deal” had hidden costs.

 Melson’s home inspector had said the short-sale house was fine; there was just a little termite damage in the basement.
 But when Melson tore up the linoleum to repair a soft spot in the kitchen floor, he found that the damage went much deeper.